 For those who have a court application involving children, you must complete the confirmation form.
 The court will have no other way of knowing that you have done the module.
 If the court does not receive your confirmation, you may have to do the module again, or attend an in-person session.
 There may be consequences if you do not complete the Parent Information Program when you are required to do so.

-If you wish to attend PIP in person, you must contact the court to get registered for a session.
 You can attend PIP in English or French.
-The other party will be signed up for a different session if they choose to attend in person – you will not attend together.
+The other party will be signed up for a different session – you will not attend together.
 You cannot bring your children to PIP with you.
 PIP is offered throughout Nova Scotia at the Family Courts and Supreme Court (Family Divisions).

 PIP is a mandatory program for most applications involving children, particularly where parenting arrangements (custody and access) are being addressed.
 This is a requirement under the court’s rules.